 Another prototype did surface sometime around January 2006, but not the one anybody expected.
 It was not commonly known until then that NAP had created a Pink Panther game for the Atari 8-bit computer back in 1983.
 Finally, 23 years later, Atariprotos.com editor Matt "Tempest" Reichert located a prototype of it in the hands of an unnamed collector.
 This game, featuring the familiar theme of the Pink Panther attempting to steal the diamond while the Inspector tries to stop him, also plays out over multiple screens – including a shipyards, a ladder-filled cityscape, a house with multiple doors, and a platform-filled room with the diamond beneath a swinging rope.
 Interestingly, the game's attract screen shows the "Pursuit of the Pink Panther" title, the same name reported by Electronic Fun back in 1984.
 Tempest was able to secure photos, screenshots, and even a gameplay movie which he posted at AtariAge; unfortunately, the 8-bit ROM image, like the 2600 version, was not released by the prototype owner.15

 But then in September 2006, hope rekindled.
 An eBay seller, who had purchased a veritable museum of Magnavox/Philips memorabilia, posted an auction containing a binder of CES materials as well as another Atari 2600 Pink Panther prototype.
-After a series of bids, cancellations and re-postings, the auction finally closed... at a final price of $4,750!16 The information in the auction posting (photos of which can be seen here) revealed many details about how Pink Panther was hyped at CES.19 Unfortunately, the new prototype owner once again elected not to release the ROM image.
-However, at least 50 boxed and numbered copies were produced and sold to a small number of collectors, for $85 apiece.19 In 2011, yet another Atari 2600 prototype cartridge was sold, this time for $975.19 Despite all these discoveries, the game has yet to see a general release.
+After a series of bids, cancellations and re-postings, the auction finally closed... at a final price of $4,750!16 The information in the auction posting (photos of which can be seen here) revealed many details about how Pink Panther was hyped at CES.19 Unfortunately, the new prototype owner once again elected not to release the ROM image to the general public.
+However, at least 50 boxed and numbered copies were produced and sold to a small number of collectors, for $85 apiece.19 In 2011, yet another Atari 2600 prototype cartridge was sold, this time for $975.19 The list doesn't end there.
+In total, six cartridges – two of which have silver "Prototype" Probe 2000 labels – have surfaced so far.19 Despite all these discoveries, the game has yet to see a general release.
 It seems like most of the gaming public is simply not destined to play Pink Panther.